-The vision statement sets forth guidance for the city's growth and development for the next 30 years.
-The growth concept map (Figure 4.5) applies the vision statement to show how the city should evolve over the next several decades.
-It is informed by existing development patterns, planned projects, and small-area plans, as well as environmental features (Figure 4.1), and existing and planned transportation network (Figures 4.2 through 4.4).
+The Vision statement sets forth guidance for the city's growth and development for the next 30 years.
+The growth concept map (Figure 4.4) applies the Vision statement to show how the city should evolve over the next several decades.
+It is informed by existing development patterns, planned projects, and small-area plans, as well as environmental features (Figure 4.1), and existing and planned transportation network (Figures 4.2 and 4.3).

-Developed through an extensive public involvement process, the growth concept map illustrates the desired manner to accommodate new residents, jobs, open space, and transportation infrastructure over the next 30 years.
+Developed through an extensive public involvement, the growth concept map illustrates the desired manner to accommodate new residents, jobs, open space, and transportation infrastructure over the next 30 years.
 During a series of public meetings, more than 450 participants created over 60 maps illustrating where Austin's growth should go over the next three decades.
-City staff, consultants, and the Citizen's Advisory Task Force reviewed the maps for common patterns, synthesized them into four distinct scenarios, and developed a "trend" scenario map for comparison.
+City staft, consultants, and the Citizen's Advisory Tosk Force reviewed the maps for common patterns, synthesized them into four distinct scenarios, and developed a "trend" scenario map tor comparison.